Preparing Citizen Scholars

 The Honors College has set forth challenging and beneficial requirements meant to encourage talented students to serve their communities, develop their own scholarly interests, and become more involved with the research pursuits of University faculty.
 Specifically, the requirements are:

-- Successful completion of at least one other Honors course
+- Successful completion of at least one other 3 or more hour Honors course

 - Successful completion of the Community Action Component while a member of the SMBHC

-The Honors Capstone requirement encourages students either to develop their own scholarly interests or to become more involved with the research pursuits of University faculty.
-The completion of this independent work will set you apart from other university students.
-The most common Capstone experience is to do independent research with a faculty mentor in the junior year, and then write the results of that research as your thesis in the senior year.
+The Honors Capstone and Senior Thesis requirements encourage students either to develop their own scholarly interests or to become more involved with the research pursuits of University faculty.
+The completion of this independent work, particularly with the thesis, will set you apart from other university students.
+The most common experience for these two requirements is to do independent research with a faculty mentor in the junior year, and then write the results of that research as your thesis in the senior year.

 Benefits